Maha Mrityunjay Temple: History

 Construction of temple was initiated in 2003 by Acharya Bhrigu Giri Maharaj, this place is where he used to meditate and is the location where Guru Shukracharya performed Mahāmrityunjaya Mantra.
 Basis of this thought Acharya Bhrigu Giri Maharajas had chosen this place for temple construction (Pran Pratishta).
 The initial planning for the construction started in the year 2003 but after several attempts by other architects and engineers, the final engineering and design work was carried by Er.
 Narayan Sharma.
 The temple is also very significant due to reflection of mastery in engineering.

 Inauguration and Pran Pratishta Mahotsav

-The Temple Inauguration was done by Pran Pratishta Mahotsav, worship (Puja) was stated on 22 Feb and ended on 25 Feb 2021, As special guest the Union Home Minister Mr. Amit Shah, Minister of Health and Education in Assam Dr. Himanta Biswa Sarma and Ex.
+The Temple Inauguration was done by Pran Pratishta Mahotsav, worship (Puja) was started on 22 Feb and ended on 25 Feb 2021, As special guest the Union Home Minister Mr. Amit Shah, Minister of Health and Education in Assam Dr. Himanta Biswa Sarma and Ex.
 Chief Minister of Assam Mr. Sarbananda Sonowal had participated the puja and Yagna of Maha Mrityunjay Temple.
 108 Yagna Kundas was established for the Yagna and around 250 priests came from Tamil Nadu to perform the Pran Pratishta Yagna.
 After completion of Pran Pratishta Yagna the Temple was opened for devotees from 26 Feb 2021.